Can You Drink Alcohol on Keto?

 *Data sourced from Nutritionix database

-You can drink these straight or combine them with...
+You can drink these straight for the least amount of carbs and calories or combine them with...

 Again, with mixers, we’re looking for those that are low in sugar and total calories.
 Ideally, they would contain natural sweeteners like Stevia over artificial sweeteners like aspartame.